PraveshKunwar/PraveshKunwar/README.md

 </h3>

-Hi, my name is Pravesh Kunwar.
-I am a software developer who loves to code, especially with Javascript, Typescript, and C++.
-I'm currently a student pursuing a B.S in Computer Science at the University of Michigan.
-I enjoy coding and collaborating on projects that can have a significant impact in any area!
+Hi, I'm Pravesh, a fullstack developer and current CS student at the University of Michigan!

 <h3 align="center">Github Statistics 📊</h3>